MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Accounts/Get-AzAccessToken.md

 ## SYNOPSIS
 Get raw access token.
 When using -ResourceUrl, please make sure the value does match current Azure environment.
 You may refer to the value of `(Get-AzContext).Environment`.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.accounts/get-azaccesstoken) for up-to-date information.

 ## SYNTAX

 ### KnownResourceTypeName (Default)